-Your academic CV will be the main document that he supervisor will have to get to know what you have been doing.
-It is therefore essential that you are very strategic in the information that you will included, mainly make sure that you mention the most research oriented activities that you did.
+Your academic CV will be the main document that the supervisor will have to get to know you.
+It is therefore essential that you are very strategic with the information that you will include, mainly make sure that you mention the most research-oriented activities that you did.

 - Demographic information (name, country, email and phone)

 - Degrees obtained/in-progress (institution, supervisor, thesis title, GPA).

 - Awards or honours or grants.

 - Research project experience (where you can outline work that you have done in a research lab).

 - Presentations and seminars (especially if you have been to any conferences or workshops).

 - International network to show that you have international collaborators).

 - Professional Experience

 - Academia-relevant jobs (e.g., research assistantships, teaching assistantships, tenure-track appointments).